bayunsystems/BayunSDK/Android/TestApps/BayunS3/README.md

 Place the access key and secret key in the strings.xml file.

 7. You are provided with an appId when your app is registered with Bayun, see  [Registering a new App](https://www.bayunsystems.com/resources/core_sdk_android/getting_started.html).
-In the strings.xml file, replace value of "app_id" with your Bayun AppId.
+In the strings.xml file, replace value of "app_id" and "app_secret" with your Bayun AppId and Bayun App Secret.

 8. You will need your userPoolId, clientId, clientSecret, cognitoRegion.
 Place them under the defined variables in class "CognitoHelper".